sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 Subscription checks have a defined set of [subscribers][subscribers], a list of [transport](transport) [topics][pubsub-topics] that check requests will be published to.
-Sensu clients become subscribers to these topics (i.e. subscriptions) via their individual [client definitions][client-definitions] (see the `subscriptions` attribute).
+Sensu clients become subscribers to these topics (i.e. subscriptions) via their individual [client definition][client-definitions] `subscriptions` attribute.
 In practice, subscriptions will typically correspond to a specific role and/or responsibility (e.g. a webserver, database, etc).

 Subscriptions are a powerful primitives in the monitoring context because they